DayatXD/Nvimfy/README.md

 ```bash
 apt install neovim git nodejs clang
 ```
-- Install
+## Install
 ```bash
 curl https://raw.githubusercontent.com/AyeSpacey/Nvimfy/main/install.sh | bash
 ```

-##### Installing Language support
+- Installing Language support
 Enter `:LspInstall` followed by `<TAB>` to see your options for LSP.
 Enter `:TSInstall` followed by `<TAB>` to see your options for syntax highlighting.

 **NOTE** I recommend installing `sumneko_lua` & `vimls` for autocomplete in `lua & vim configs`

-Note: If you want to make your PROMPT & terminal more useful Use [Termify](https://github.com/AyeSpacey/Termify-Termux).
+Note: If you want to make your PROMPT & terminal simple and fast use [Termify](https://github.com/AyeSpacey/Termify-Termux).

 ## Future Updates
 Nvimfy is in its infancy and there's still a lot to be done.
 Here's the currently planned features: